 District of Columbia Man Sentenced to 70 Months in Prison For Conspiracy to Distribute Narcotics and Use Firearms

-Defendant Admitted to Committing Violence on Behalf of a “Street Crew” in Southeast Washington
+Defendant Admitted to Armed Drug Dealing as Part of a “Street Crew” in Southeast Washington

-WASHINGTON – Andre Nickens, 22, of Washington D.C., was sentenced today to 70 months in federal prison for his role in an ongoing conspiracy to distribute narcotics and a related conspiracy to possess firearms in furtherance of drug trafficking.
+WASHINGTON – Daquon Wood, 29, of Washington D.C., was sentenced today to 70 months in federal prison for his role in an ongoing conspiracy to distribute narcotics and a related conspiracy to possess firearms in furtherance of drug trafficking.

 The announcement was made by U.S. Attorney Matthew M. Graves, Wayne A. Jacobs, Special Agent in Charge of the FBI Washington Field Office Criminal Division, and Charlie J. Patterson, Special Agent in Charge of the Washington Field Division of the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF).

-Nickens, who used the street nickname “Dreco,” pleaded guilty in November 2021, in the U.S. District Court for the District of Columbia, to one count of conspiracy to distribute more than 100 kilograms of marijuana, as well as oxycodone and codeine.
-As part of his plea agreement, Nickens admitted to participating in a separate conspiracy to use, carry, and possess firearms and to serving in a leadership role of both conspiracies.
-He was sentenced by the Honorable Amy Berman Jackson.
-Following his prison term, Nickens will be placed on four years of supervised release.
+Wood, who utilized the street nickname “Fly Quon,” pleaded guilty on Nov.
+5, 2021, in the U.S. District Court for the District of Columbia, to one count of conspiracy to distribute more than 100 kilograms of marijuana, as well as oxycodone and codeine.
+As part of his plea agreement, Wood admitted to participating in a separate conspiracy to use, carry, and possess firearms.
+Wood was sentenced by the Honorable Amy Berman Jackson.
+Following completion of his prison term, Wood will be placed on four years of supervised release.

-Nickens was arrested on April 22, 2021.
+Wood was arrested on May 5, 2021.
 He has been detained ever since.

 In announcing the sentence, U.S. Attorney Graves, Special Agent in Charge Jacobs, and Special Agent in Charge Patterson commended the work of those who investigated the case from the FBI and ATF.
 They also expressed appreciation to those who worked on the case from the U.S. Attorney’s Office, including Paralegal Specialists Genevieve de Guzman, Kim Hall, and Teesha Tobias.
-Finally, they commended the work of Assistant U.S. Attorney James B. Nelson, who investigated and prosecuted the case, with help from Assistant U.S. Attorney Kaitlin Vaillancourt and former Assistant U.S Attorney Christopher Berridge.
+Finally, they commended the work of Assistant U.S. Attorney James B. Nelson, who investigated and prosecuted the case, with help from former Assistant U.S. Attorneys Kaitlin Vaillancourt and Christopher Berridge.